 [9:61] Some of them hurt the prophet by saying, “He is all ears!”
 Say, “It is better for you that he listens to you.
 He believes in God, and trusts the believers.
 He is a mercy for those among you who believe.”
 Those who hurt God’s messenger have incurred a painful retribution.

-[9:73] O you prophet, strive against the disbelievers and the hypocrites, and be stern in dealing with them.
-Their destiny is Hell; what a miserable abode!
+[9:73] O you prophet, you shall strive against the disbelievers and the hypocrites, and shall be stern on them.
+Their abode is Hell and is a miserable destination.

 [9:113] Neither the prophet, nor those who believe shall ask forgiveness for the idol worshipers, even if they were their nearest of kin, once they realize that they are destined for Hell.